RockyCLK/week2-SQL/README.md

   Use both concat() and concat_ws() functions
   Output table: tableCustomerListFullNameFullAddress.csv

-query1 createTableFilmHighestRate.sql
+query9 createTableFilmHighestRate.sql
   Created a new table called film_high_rate
   Copy the entities from film with highest rental rate Output table: tableFilmHighestRate.csv

-query queryAggFilmTitleGrpByRate.sql
+query10 queryAggFilmTitleGrpByRate.sql
-  Make a query to concatenate all the film titles into a single string and group them by rental rate Output table: tableAggFilmTitleGrpByRate
+  Make a query to concatenate all the film titles into a single string and group them by rental rate Output table: tableAggFilmTitleGrpByRate.csv

+query11 queryFilmInStockNoRental.sql
+  Make a query to list out all films that are in stock but have no rental history Output table: tableFilmInStockNoRental.csv